This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Emotional and verbal abuse may cause the victim to exhibit behavioral changes that you can’t explain.
 These may include lower self-esteem, crying more often, trouble sleeping, acting out or being violent, acting fearful, or any other changes that just don’t seem normal.

-Financial abuse may only be obvious if you investigate the disabled person’s money and find that some is missing or that care is lacking due to diminished resources.
+Financial abuse may only be evident if you investigate the disabled person’s money and find that some is missing or that care is lacking due to diminished resources.
 Bullying signs include physical signs as well as emotional and behavioral reactions like those described above, as well as fear of a specific person.

 Anyone who suspects any type or degree of abuse of a child or adult with cerebral palsy or any degree of disability must report it.
-It is the only way to help the victim and to make the abuse stop.
+It is the only way to help the victim and make the abuse stop.
 Younger people can report to a trusted adult, such as a parent, teacher, doctor, or religious leader.